Pinterest and Tesla have been highlighted as Zacks Bull and Bear of the Day

 Additional content:

+What’s more, consumers aren’t feeling self-assured about the condition of the labor market and their outlook for the economy worsened.
+After all, the Conference Board’s consumer confidence index slumped to its lowest level in April since mid-2022.

+But despite these discouraging developments along with the unrest in the Middle East, investors shouldn’t shun equities completely!
+Instead, market participants should place their bets on stocks such as NNN REIT, Inc., Getty Realty Corp. and Frontline plc since these can provide a steady income during the unpleasant summer months.

-We have narrowed our search to four crypto-oriented stocks that have strong potential for 2024.
-Each of our picks carries either a Zacks Rank #1 (Strong Buy) or 2 (Buy).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+These stocks have a low beta (ranges from 0 to 1), making them immune to market upheavals.
+They also provide dividends, implying a stable financial structure that helps them counter market volatility.
+Moreover, the stocks currently carry a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 (Strong Buy) Rank stocks here.

-Coinbase Global, Inc. offers financial infrastructure and technology to support the global cryptocurrency economy.
-COIN provides a main financial account for consumers in the crypto space, a marketplace with liquidity for institutional crypto asset transactions, and technology and services for developers to build crypto-based applications and accept cryptocurrencies securely as payment.
+NNN REIT invests primarily in high-quality retail properties.
+The company has a beta of 1.

-Coinbase Global’s expected earnings growth rate for next year is 559.5%.
-The Zacks Consensus Estimate for current-year earnings has improved 141.6% over the last 60 days.
-Coinbase currently sports a Zacks Rank #1.
+NNN has a dividend yield of 5.6%.
+The Zacks Consensus Estimate for its current-year earnings has moved up 0.6% over the past 60 days.
+The company’s expected earnings growth rate for the current year is 2.5%.

 Why Haven’t You Looked at Zacks' Top Stocks?